89luca89/pakkero/README.md

     --remove-section=.typelink
 ```

-Additionally, if using *UPX*, their headers are **removed and replaced with randomness**, to ensure simple
-things like `upx -d` will not work.
+Additionally, if using *UPX*, their headers are **removed and replaced with randomness**, to ensure simple things like `upx -d` will not work.

-Additionally a series of extra words are removed from the binary, to make it harder to do static analysis:
+Additionally a series of extra words are removed from the binary and replaced with random bytes, to make it harder to do static analysis:

 ```
     .gopclntab